daos-stack/daos/doc/admin/architecture.md

 versioned, which effectively assigns a unique sequence to each modification of the map, more particularly for failed node removal.

-A pool shard is a reservation of NVM storage (i.e. SCM optionally combined with a pre-allocated space on NVMe storage) on a specific target.
+A pool shard is a reservation of NVM storage (i.e., SCM optionally combined with a pre-allocated space on NVMe storage) on a specific target.
 It has a fixed capacity and fails operations when full.
 Current space usage can be queried at any time and reports the total amount of bytes used by any data type stored in the pool shard.
-Space consumed on the different type of storage is reported separately.
+Space consumed on the different types of storage is reported separately.

 Upon target failure and exclusion from the pool map, data redundancy inside the pool is automatically restored while the pool remains online.